[VIDEO] How do Automatic Pouch Filling and Sealing Machines Work?

 If the bag has a zipper reclosure, a vacuum suction pad opens the lower part of the preformed pouch and opening jaws catch the top side of the bag.
 The opening jaws separate outward to open the top of the bag and the premade pouch is inflated by an air blower.
 If the bag does not have a zipper, the vacuum suction pads still open the bottom part of the pouch but only the air blower is engaged.

 Two sensors are present at the bottom of the bag to detect its presence.
 If a bag is not detected, the filling and sealing stations will not engage.
 If a bag is present but not placed correctly, it will not be filled and sealed and instead stay on the rotary apparatus until the next cycle.

 5. Bag Filling

 Product is dropped down a bag funnel into the bag, usually by a multi-head scale.
 For powder products, an auger filler is used.
-In the case of liquid applications, product is pumped into the bag by a liquid filler with the nozzle.
+In the case of liquid pouch filling machines, product is pumped into the bag by a liquid filler with a nozzle.
 The filling apparatus is responsible for the correct measurement and release of discrete quantities of product to be dropped into each premade pouch.

 Options at the filling station include: